zmoon/crt1d/docs/examples/binning.md

 In the below, `'unifrom'` corresponds to standard smearing, with no solar weighting.

+First, we calculate average values using the original spectrum, loaded [above](leafsoil).

 ```{code-cell} ipython3
 # On the original leaf reflectance spectrum
 boundss = [(0.4, 0.7), (0.7, 1.0), (1.0, 2.5), (0.3, 2.5)]